Dear advisor: I have a startup idea, what Should i do next?

-You have an idea for the next great start-up (!).
-Now you have to iron-out out 3 things to see if your idea is viable -- or has potential for product market fit:
+You have an idea for your start-up (!).
+To help you see if the idea has potential for product market fit, you'll need to know:

 Who your customers are -- be as specific as possible here.